First Digital USD Trading Up 0% Over Last 7 Days (FDUSD)

-First Digital USD (FDUSD) traded 0% higher against the US dollar during the twenty-four hour period ending at 0:00 AM ET on October 7th.
-One First Digital USD token can currently be purchased for approximately $1.00 or 0.00001596 BTC on major cryptocurrency exchanges.
-Over the last week, First Digital USD has traded 0% higher against the US dollar.
-First Digital USD has a market cap of $2.61 billion and $5.14 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
+First Digital USD (FDUSD) traded down 0.3% against the dollar during the 1-day period ending at 8:00 AM ET on October 10th.
+One First Digital USD token can currently be purchased for $1.00 or 0.00001632 BTC on popular cryptocurrency exchanges.
+Over the last week, First Digital USD has traded 0% higher against the dollar.
+First Digital USD has a market capitalization of $3.20 billion and approximately $4.06 billion worth of First Digital USD was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.